watts-kit/watts_plugin_rcauth/README.md

 ## Install passwordd
 Passwordd is a daemon that stores passwords in memory.
 Watts makes heavy use of it, so no OIDC client secrets need to be kept in memore.
-The capilot plugin does the same thing.
+The rcauth plugin does the same thing.

 https://github.com/watts-kit/passwordd